FOREX-Dollar stands firm while traders await CPI

 By Tom Westbrook

-SINGAPORE, Jan 11 (Reuters) - The dollar held its ground on Wednesday, in spite of downward pressure from lower bond yields and higher stocks, as traders waited on this week's U.S. consumer price data to see whether it will confirm that inflation is in retreat.
+SINGAPORE, Jan 11 (Reuters) - The dollar mostly held its ground on Wednesday in spite of downward pressure from lower bond yields and higher stocks, as traders waited on this week's U.S. consumer price data to see whether it will confirm that inflation is in retreat.

-The Australian dollar AUD=D3 nudged about 0.3% higher to $0.6912 after data showed the annual pace of inflation increased to 7.3% in November, leaving room for more rate hikes.
-The New Zealand dollar also crept up 0.2% to $0.6380.
+The Australian dollar AUD=D3wobbled its way about 0.4%higher to $0.6918 after data showed the annual pace of inflation increased to 7.3% in November, leaving room for more rate hikes.
+The New Zealand dollar also crept up 0.1% to $0.6378.
 AUD/

-The U.S. dollar was steady elsewhere, loitering just above a seven-month low on the euro EUR=EBS at $1.0737 in the lead-up to U.S. inflation data due on Thursday.
+The U.S. dollar was steady elsewhere, loitering at $1.0743 per euro EUR=EBS, just above a five-month low, in the lead-up to U.S. inflation data due on Thursday.

 The greenback has lost about 11% against the common currency since hitting a 20-year peak in September, as investors have started to anticipate easing inflation and with it a falling dollar as the need for more interest rate hikes wanes.

-But for the past month or so the common currency has struggled to make headway, and traders have been cautious in selling dollars while the U.S. Federal Reserve continues to promise hikes and the global economic outlook is bleak.
+But for the past month or so the euro has struggled to make further headway, and traders have been cautious in selling dollars while the U.S. Federal Reserve continues to promise hikes and the global economic outlook is bleak.

 "It's becoming harder to argue a stronger dollar story, very clearly," ING chief economist Rob Carnell said.